Pax-Astralis-Dev/Pax-Documents/lowcommandGuide.md

   **5. Sector Administrative Responsibilities:** Station command can on discretion to cover station and security crew expenses upon request, if a ship is being reimbursed, it shall be considered station property, selling a reimbursed ship shall be considered embezzlement.
 Unless the received funds from the reimbursed ship is used to cover station expenses.

-  **6. Whenever you wish to end your shift, do add at least only 1 more station command job you play as in the station records computer:** This is to allow other low command members to step in and become station command whenever you decide to end your shift.
+  **6. Whenever you wish to end your shift, you need to add at least only 1 more station command job you play as in the station records computer:** This is to allow other low command members to step in and become station command whenever you decide to end your shift.
 Failure to do so may lead to a lack of sector command, which can lead to severe consequences.